Curriculum

 Professional School Courses

-A maximum of 12 units of approved courses from any professional school may count toward the Joint MS degree Electives requirement.
+A maximum of 12 units of approved courses from any professional school may count toward the Joint and Dual MS degree electives requirement.
 Non-JD students wishing to take courses in the Law School must consult this page for additional enrollment information.
 Please note that all approved pathway courses may be taken as elective courses.

 Students may submit additional courses for consideration using the Petition for an Exception to the Requirements.